pop-os/popsicle/README.md

 ## Build Dependencies

-If building the GTK front end, you will be required to install the development dependencies for GTK, usually named `libgtk-3-dev`.
+If building the GTK front end, you will be required to install the development dependencies for GTK and D-Bus, usually named `libgtk-3-dev` and `libdbus-1-dev`, respectively.
 No other dependencies are required to build the CLI or GTK front ends, besides Rust's `cargo` utility.

 For those who need to vendor Cargo's crate dependencies which are fetched from [Crates.io](https://crates.io/), you will need to install [cargo-vendor](https://github.com/alexcrichton/cargo-vendor), and then run `make vendor`.